European History Network: 1. History of European Integration and of the European Union

 There particular attention is paid to the impact of experiences and memories of war, occupation, resistance and the holocaust in the period after 1945.
 Also the programme in European Studies (M.E.S.) at the University of Vienna, Austria, offers compulsory courses on "Plans for Europe in a historical context before 1945" and "Basics of European integration politics on a historical foundation".
 A comparative and transnational approach to the idea of Europe in a long durée perspective is pursued in the second cycle programme in "European Historical Studies2 at the University of Évora (Portugal).

 Emphasis on the above-mentioned aspect of "European-ness" can be seen in several courses, such as "Culture and Identities in a Contested Continent" (Open University, UK).
 Here, Europe is defined as a contested and a dynamic space, rather than as a fixed geographical entity.
 Ideas and concepts of Europe are also part of the programmes on the European Union and European integration at the University of Coimbra (Portugal) that are mainly taught from a historical perspective.

 The Faculty of Humanities (Letters) of the University of Coimbra emerges as an example of interesting practice due to the strong presence of the subject across a range of scopes and levels: from a single course unit on EU history compulsory for history students to first and second cycle programmes on European Studies where History is one of the five major fields of research.
 It can be considered good practice to offer joint studies that stress a broad transnational perspective.
-The University of Coimbra is – as one example among many – a member of a network of Universities that, with the support of the European Commission, organises a Master in European Studies: "The Process of Building Europe".
+The University of Coimbra is – as one example – a member of a network of Universities that, with the support of the European Commission, organises a Master in European Studies: "The Process of Building Europe".